TheNewR00t/SCP-343/README.md

 # Habilities

-Teleport a random player - you can teleport a random player if you throw (or drop) a coin
+Teleport (Coin): Throw or drop a coin to teleport a random player.

 Self-Elimination (Flashlight): Throw or drop a flashlight to eliminate yourself.

-MedKit - You can Make medkits if you pickup items
+MedKit Creation: Pick up items to craft medkits.

-God Mode - You are inmortal if you have this role
+God Mode: While holding this role, you become immortal.

 # Config